-AFTER THE NEW MEMBER APPLICATION IS RECEIVED:
+AFTER THE NEW MEMBER IS IDENTIFIED:

-- 1. Add the New Member's information to the Membership Roster. - 2.
-E-mail all pertinent information about the new member to:
+- 1. Give the information to the web master in order to add the New Member's information to the one-line Membership Roster. - 2.
+A personal welcome from a member of the Ambassador committee.